Multi-Coloured Swap Shop: History

+Noel Edmonds presents Multi-Coloured Swap Shop's Rock Garden Party

+Noel Edmonds presents Multi-Coloured Swap Shop's Rock Garden Party was broadcast live on BBC1 at 5pm on Monday 29 May 1978, Spring Bank Holiday Monday in the UK.
+The title of the programme, as listed on BBC Genome, is different to that which appeared in the programme's opening titles - Multi-Coloured Swap Shop Presents Noel Edmonds Rock Garden Party.

+Readers of the Radio Times were informed that there would be entertainment at 'a garden in Central London', however the location remained a mystery prior to broadcast.
+The open-air concert, presented by Edmonds, was in fact the Jubilee Gardens on London's South Bank, near to the modern-day site of the London Eye.

+Performing on stage (though not singing live) were Showaddywaddy, Darts, The Goodies and Patti Boulaye.
+In between each of the performed songs, young members of the audience were invited on stage to play party games in order to win prizes.

 It Started With Swap Shop

 A special programme celebrating the 30th anniversary of BBC children's Saturday morning shows was recorded in December 2006.
 The show, called It Started With Swap Shop, was made by Noel Edmonds' Unique TV company.
 Highlights of the programme saw the original presenting team reunited, other presenters from its successor shows Saturday Superstore, Going Live! and Live & Kicking make an appearance and celebrity fans came along to 'make a swap'.

 The 130-minute programme was recorded in front of a studio audience at BBC Television Centre on 15 December 2006 and was broadcast on BBC Two on Thursday 28 December 2006 at 9.00pm with a shortened repeat (110 minutes) on Sunday 31 December 2006 at 6.10pm, again on BBC Two.
 The shortened version of the programme was broadcast on BBC Four on 28 May 2007 at 7.00pm as part of the channel's Children's Television on Trial season.

-Other than the original Swap Shop team of Noel Edmonds, John Craven, Keith Chegwin, Maggie Philbin, live appearances were made by Mike Read, Andi Peters, Emma Forbes, Trevor Neal and Simon Hickson.
-A recorded contribution was made by Phillip Schofield and Sarah Greene.
-Telephone calls (some prerecorded) were taken from Delia Smith, Dame Edna Everage and Sir Cliff Richard.
-Other guests included Johnny Ball, Nicki Chapman, Fearne Cotton, Lenny Henry, Arlene Phillips, Chris Moyles and Michael Crawford who appeared on a video link from Australia.
-A surprise appearance came from Laurence Llewelyn-Bowen as part of Trev and Simon's Draper Brothers sketch.

 Annuals

-Swap Shop was so popular that during its run 4 annuals were published.
+Swap Shop was so popular that during its run four annuals were published.

 The publishing dates for the books were as follows: